 And that is where I think the story starts; Joe’s flurry of focus.
-In an intoxicated anger, he is trashing into the digital abyss looking for something to cling to.
-Joe finds several answers that he abandons just as quickly as he finds them; as many of us do on the internet, we only like ideas, we do not return to them.
-So in our meetings, road trips, phone calls and Skype sessions that we coordinated to work on this, that was the energy I think we both spent a lot of time trying to embody; in the images we referenced, in the text that is said, and even in the real internet comments that were pulled to represent the anonymous mob of forum users.
+In an intoxicated anger, he is thrashing into the digital abyss looking for something to cling to.
+Joe finds several answers that he abandons just as quickly as he finds them; as many of us do on the internet.
+We only like ideas, we do not return to them.
+In our meetings, road trips, phone calls, and Skype sessions that we coordinated to work on this, that was the energy I think we both spent a lot of time trying to embody; in the images we referenced, in the text that is said, and even in the real internet comments that were pulled to represent the anonymous mob of forum users.

 So Julia, I already kind of touched on this, but we had to coordinate a lot to make this happen.
-In the process of writing this play, we have both changes jobs, I’ve made some large personal life changes, you are now in Grad school in a totally different state; It’s not the easiest thing I have ever done.
-So, I ask you, why should people come see this play we spent all this time talking about?
-In a way, we just spent hours of life on reddit, reading posts that either crushed our faith in humanity, or restored it.
+In the process of writing this play, we have both changed jobs, I’ve made some large personal life changes, you are now in Grad school in a totally different state; it’s not the easiest thing I have ever done.
+So, I ask you, why should people come to see this play we spent all this time talking about?
+In a way, we just spent hours of life on Reddit, reading posts that either crushed our faith in humanity or restored it.
 Does our conversation about learning to be a man online translate to anything real?
 Or did we just find some cool stories about bros who hack?

 We really did coordinate a LOT.
 You hadn’t even moved to Wash Heights yet when we started this… And the thing is, the process-based model really worked… I’ve been so upset with myself lately for what I think is not going well with CPT, and then I sent the program content over for this show.
 Holy cow… just in the number of artists we’ve worked with, tangentially or in person, on this project, we’ve reached out a lot further than we ever have in terms of new faces.
 We’ve gotten a bit of developmental buzz by workshopping in several places.
 We’ve won opportunities and grants to perform and have more on the way.
 The program was actually a little bit of a confidence booster in this process.